-Architecture, which forms the human environment and nurtures a safe, healthy and comfortable life, emerges through the innovative synthesis of diverse technologies.

-The generation of architecture is conceived as a humane skill broadly and deeply rooted in every aspect in our normal life.
-For this distinctive feature of architecture, we arranged our curriculums to help students simultaneously reaching out these interdisciplinary knowledge in natural, cultural and social sciences.

-Career prospects of our graduates have been similarly diverse, and involving in various positions ranging from architects, structural engineers, architectural environmental engineers, construction engineers, architectural administration officers, planners of various development projects and other related executives.
+Architecture, which gives form to the human environment and nurtures safe, healthy and comfortable lives, emerges through the innovative synthesis of diverse technologies.
+The generation of architecture is conceived as a humane skill broadly and deeply rooted in every aspect in our life.
+For this distinctive feature of architecture, our curriculums have been arranged to help students simultaneously incorporate interdisciplinary knowledge from the natural, cultural and social sciences.
+Career prospects for our graduates are similarly diverse, and encompass various positions including architects, structural engineers, building services engineers, construction engineers, architectural administration officers, planners of various development projects, and other related professional executives.

-The curriculum of the School of Architecture is divided into three fields, which are namely the Planning and Design, the Structural Engineering, and the Environmental Engineering domains, according to the objects and methodologies of each of these study areas.
+The curriculum of the School of Architecture is divided into four fields: Planning and Design, Structural Engineering, Environmental

+Engineering, and Integrated Systems, each of which is structured according to its specific topics and methodologies.

-■ Planning and Design
+Planning and Design

-Planning and Design is the field aiming for clarifying the spatial compositional principles in housings, various building complexes and urban-regional spaces, and also for the education and research on the theories and methodologies in architectural planning, urban planning, urban design, project management, etc. In addition, by the process of studying the historical development of architecture revolutions, it is to help nurturing students' insight in space planning and modeling skills for space creation.
+Planning and Design comprise the field that clarifies spatial principles in the composition of housing, various other building types, and urban-regional spaces, as well as education and research on the theories and methodologies of architectural planning, urban planning, urban design, project management, and so on.
+Additionally, the planning and modeling skills necessary for spatial creation are nurtured through studying historical shifts in architecture.